The Three Faces of Iblis

 The Traditional Face of Iblis

 Iblis refuses to bow to Adam due to their origins.
-In Hasidic or Christian apocrypha, Iblis has temporal seniority, is fire and spirit, or fire of fire.
-In Islamic theology, the lineage of Iblis arose from fire and the lineage of Adam arose from clay.
+In Hasidic or Christian apocrypha, Iblis is from fire or spirit and Adam is from dirt or mud.
+In Islamic theology, Iblis is of a lineage risen from fire and Adam is of a lineage risen from clay.

-On this view, Iblis is the primordial linealist, nativist, jingoist, or primevalist.
+On this view, Iblis is the primordial nativist, aboriginal, linealist, or primevalist.